-Permaculture is a design approach that meets our food, energy, shelter and other needs.
-Through appropriate technology, we are engineering ways in which to meet those needs in the simplest, most locally based ways possible.
+Through Appropriate Technology for Permaculture Design, we are engineering ways in which to meet those needs in the simplest, most locally based ways possible.

-As mentioned in the video, appropriate technology is technology that is suited to the social and economic conditions of a particular region in which it is to be applied, is ecologically sound, and promotes self-reliance on the part of those using it.
+As mentioned in the video, Appropriate Technology for Permaculture Design is suited to the social and economic conditions of a particular region in which it is to be applied, is ecologically sound, and promotes self-reliance on the part of those using it.

-Before you think of applying any new technologies, think first about reducing your consumption.
+Before you think of applying any new appropriate technology, think first about reducing your consumption.
 Though it’s heartening to see advances in alternative energy, such as solar and wind, it seems like many of these advances are designed to meet society’s current needs, without addressing our overconsumption.

 Chances are that if you live in a developed nation, you are likely consuming at a level that is not sustainable for the rest of the planet.
 The challenge is not to find an energy source that will support that lifestyle, the solution first lies in our willingness to reduce our consumption.
 Then, we can look at appropriate technologies to meet our reduced needs.